AyanaAlemayehu/Interactive-Ray-Tracer/README.md

 # Milestones:
-First accurate lighting simulation!
+## First accurate lighting simulation!
 The lighting is just a unit vector with a specific orientation, lighting the entire area rather than a specific area:
 ![image](https://user-images.githubusercontent.com/19824915/148185012-d58c5fde-e5ea-4b05-911b-3ec7fa63622a.png)
+there is a small black square on the blue sphere that I used to mark a specific point on the surface of the sphere (as a form of debugging)